 ANIMAL PHARMACOLOGY AND TOXICOLOGY

 Minocycline hydrochloride has been observed to cause a dark discoloration of the thyroid in experimental animals (rats, minipigs, dogs, and monkeys).
 In the rat, chronic treatment with minocycline hydrochloride has resulted in goiter accompanied by elevated radioactive iodine uptake and evidence of thyroid tumor production.
 Minocycline hydrochloride has also been found to produce thyroid hyperplasia in rats and dogs.

-Manufactured for Rempex Pharmaceuticals
+Manufactured for Rempex Pharmaceuticals, Inc.,

-A wholly‑owned subsidiary of
+a wholly-owned subsidiary of Melinta Therapeutics, LLC

 All rights reserved.

 Melinta Therapeutics, LLC